 Breakfast and lunch meals are served for all children 1-18 and they do not need to be enrolled in Highline Public Schools.
 Families can choose from daily meal pickup or weekly meal pickup.
 Some items will need to be heated.
 Daily pickups are at select bus stops & school locations on website.
 Weekly pickups are at specific school sites.

-As of March 20, the City of Seattle is distributing $20 vouchers to families experiencing financial hardship due to COVID-19.
+The City of Seattle is distributing $20 vouchers to families experiencing financial hardship due to COVID-19.
 Families will receive two mailers of 20 vouchers (total of $400 a month) over the next 2 months.
 Vouchers can be used at Safeway (no alcohol, tobacco, fuel or lottery tickets).
 Visit the City of Seattle website for more information.

 SNAP (WA State Supplemental Nutrition Assistance Program)